AviatrixSystems/Docs/HowTos/ipmotion.rst

 .. meta::
-  :description: IPMotion Ref Design
+  :description: IPmotion Ref Design
-  :keywords: AWS Migration, DR, Disaster Recovery, aviatrix, Preserving IP address, IPMotion
+  :keywords: AWS Migration, DR, Disaster Recovery, aviatrix, Preserving IP address, IPmotion

 =================================
-IPMotion
+IPmotion Setup Instructions
 =================================

-Aviatrix IPMotion is a technology that connects the same two subnets between on-prem and in the VPC.
+Aviatrix IPmotion is a technology that connects the same two subnets between on-prem and in the VPC.
 The technology is useful in the following use cases:

   * Migrating an on-prem VM to public cloud while preserving its IP address.